fontexD/k8s/sidero/README.md

 ```
 ![alt text](https://github.com/fontexD/k8s/blob/main/sidero/images/environment.png)

-Now we are ready to Deploy the first node! im gonna create this with the Cockpit Web-ui from centOS, but can be done in any way wanted.
+<b>Now</b> we are ready to Deploy the first node! im gonna create this with the Cockpit Web-ui from centOS, but can be done in any way wanted.

 This is how it should be created,
 set boot to network define vcpu and memoory as desired.